facebook/prophet/docs/_docs/contributing.md

   - Write new tests if needed.
 See "Testing with Continuous Integration"
   - Test the code using unittest.
 Running all tests takes a while, so feel free to only run the tests you think are needed based on your PR.
 CI will catch any failing tests.

-* Push your code and create a PR on GitHub.
+* Make sure your PR has an informative title which summarizes the main contributions.
-* Use a helpful title for your pull request by summarizing the main contributions rather than using the latest commit message.
-If this addresses an issue, please reference it.
+* If the PR addresses an issue, please reference it e.g. closes #<issue-no.>